Exact PPS Sampling with Bounded Sample Size

+In Section~\ref{sec:exClassifier}, we illustrate the advantages of EB-PPS sampling for a complex statistical-learning task.
+We show that, in general, PPS sampling can be used to train Bayes-optimal classifiers using standard techniques for 0-1 loss when the actual loss function is imbalanced.
+Prior sampling algorithms, which do not enforce the exact PPS property, yield classifiers that diverge from Bayes-optimality.
+As a result, EB-PPS yields better classification results.
+Moreover, EB-PPS achieves its superior results using sample sizes that are, on average, one third to one half as large as those produced by the other schemes.
+Thus a small, carefully curated sample can outperform a sample that is larger but less well designed.

-EB-PPS has several important benefits that make it useful in practice.
+EB-PPS has several important operational benefits that make it useful in practice.
 First, the algorithm works in the context of data streams: it views all items exactly once, does not need to know the dataset size in advance, and can forget all non-sampled items.
 For a fixed, finite data set, it follows that EB-PPS can produce a sample via a single pass through the data.
-Second, the algorithm is efficient: we prove that the amortized processing time is $O(1)$ per item, which matches the optimal complexity of Chromy's algorithm~\citeyearpar{Chromy1979} for static datasets and improves upon the previous state-of-the-art for streaming data of $O(\log \log n)$ per item \citep{CohenDKLT11}.
+Second, the algorithm is efficient: we prove that the amortized processing time is $O(1)$ per item, which matches the optimal complexity of Chromy's algorithm~\cite{Chromy1979} for static datasets and improves upon the $O(\log \log n)$ time per item of the state-of-the-art VarOpt algorithm for streaming data~\cite{CohenDKLT11}.
 Finally, EB-PPS has low memory overhead and is simple to implement.
 The only data structure used throughout is an array of size $n$.
-So even when the weights are such that the Chromy or Cohen et al. algorithms would yield an exact PPS sample, there is a compelling argument to use EB-PPS instead.
+So even when the weights are such that the Chromy or VarOpt algorithms would yield an exact PPS sample, there is a compelling argument to use EB-PPS instead.

-The general approach embodied by EB-PPS originated in an effort to develop temporally biased sampling schemes with bounded sample size \citep{HentschelHT19}.
+The general approach embodied by EB-PPS originated in an effort to develop temporally biased sampling schemes with bounded sample size~\cite{HentschelHT19}.
 In that setting, the weight of an item initially equals 1 and decays over time.
 The current setting is more general in that the weights $w_1,w_2,\ldots,w_N$ are not necessarily monotonically increasing, but simpler in that the weights do not change over time.